aculich/assignment-2-JiajianLu/README.md

 8. http://localhost:3000/blog/what-productivity-systems-wont-solve -> What Productivity Systems Won't Solve blog post

 ### Power your contact form to send a real email to yourself
-In this assignment you are going to enable the contact form that you created in assignment one and have it send you an actual email.
+In this assignment you are going to enable the contact form that you created in assignment 1 and have it send you an actual email.
 You will do this by having your server send an HTTP POST request to an external API powered by [Mailgun](http://www.mailgun.com).

 Here's the reference for the API and how to use it: [Mailgun API Referefence](https://documentation.mailgun.com/api-sending.html#sending).

-**Note: this must be implemented by using the [requests](https://www.npmjs.com/package/request) NodeJS module already included in this project.
+**Note: this must be implemented by using the [requests](https://www.npmjs.com/package/request) NodeJS module that is already included in this project.
 You are not allowed to find another module that integrates Mailgun with NodeJS**

-I will be sending a username and a password to to authenticate to an external api called Mailgun as an announcement on BCourses.
-I will also be sending some unix commands to run on your virtual machine to save to your environment.
+I will be sending a script for you to run on your terminal.
 When you get that annoucement please run those commands in your terminal and then restart your terminal.
-This is to save the username and password for the API server that you will be contacting to send emails.
-This is a security measure since saving passwords in a repository is bad practice as that password will always be saved in that file's history
+This is to save the username and password for the API server that you will be contacting to send emails, as well as set the address where your contact form is sending emails.
+This is a security measure to avoid saving passwords in source control and to make it easy to change where contact emails are going to.

 Here are the requirements for the contact form: